 - Outlets are the same as the US

-- Hallelujah for not having to carry that around this trip.
+- Hallelujah for not having to carry a converter around this trip.
 However, if you don’t typically use the outlets of North America, don’t forget your converter!

 Guide to Packing for Costa Rica: Final Thoughts